sudoDeVinci/Cloud-Imager-VLSP/old_README.md

 The following is an attempt to put into practice the most current research to create a mesh network of these weather staions which can detect, track, and categorize clouds.

 ## Setup

-An Esp32-S3 with an OV5640 DVP camera module is pointed at the sky at a location and predetermined angle (prefereably perpendicular).
+An Esp32 (base model or S3) with an OV5640 DVP camera module is pointed at the sky at a location and predetermined angle (prefereably perpendicular).

-1. An SHT31-D takes Relative Humidity and Temperature readings.
+1. An SHT31-D takes Relative Humidity readings.
-2. A BMP390 takes Air Pressure readings.
+2. A BMP390 takes Air Pressure and Temperature readings.
-3. The Dewpoint is calculated according using the Magnus-Tetens formula [8].
+3. The dewpoint is calculated according using the Magnus-Tetens formula [8].
-4. An image of the sky is taken with the OV5640.
+4. An image of the sky is taken.
 5. The image and readings are sent to a collections server for analysis.

-This server portion can found [Here](https://github.com/sudoDeVinci/CloudMeshVLSPDB).
+This server portion can found [Here](https://github.com/sudoDeVinci/CloudMeshVLSPDB)

 ## How to